 - Flash loan attacks are cited as a key concern by 29% of institutions engaging in DeFi lending protocols.

-- Liquidity mining programs are utilized by 31% of institutions to maximize DeFi yields despite the increased risk profiles.
+- Liquidity mining programs are utilized by 31% of institutions to maximize DeFi yields despite increased risk profiles.

 - Governance token holdings have increased among institutions, with 22% of investors participating in DeFi governance decisions to influence protocol risks.